amkhrjee/resources/content.md

 ### Rust

 I learnt Rust (and still learn, when needed) from [Brown University's fork](https://rust-book.cs.brown.edu/) of the official Rust book.
+I also encourage you to checkout [this youtube playlist](https://youtube.com/playlist?list=PLwhLlO5Vugx6KCwTpW_4fUeES2jdkDSW9&si=6ZjA9GpD9rijoDOOi) by the channel *300 seconds of Rust*.

 ### Go